 The interior walls are pre-finished.
 For the prototype I used 1/8″ mahogany type plywood that came as packaging for sheet metal.
 It actually doesn’t look too bad.
 The metal strips are the clips used to assemble the building.
-Continue Reading »
+Continue reading →

 My solution is to use two basic panels as the building blocks to assemble a building.
-The wall panel is 16″ wide, 2″ thick, and 8′ long.
-It is formed from 22 gage into a ‘c’ shaped panel.
+The wall panel is a 2″ thick ‘c’ shaped panel 8′ long.
 1″ holes are pre-punched in the flange near the top and bottom of the panel to run electrical wiring if desired.

 The inside of the wall panel has a 3/8″ air space (thermal break), 1-1/2″ EPS foam insulation, and a pre-finished 1/8″ interior wall panel.
 There are also half panels (4′ long) and quarter panels (2′ long) that are used to create openings for windows.
-Continue Reading »
+Continue reading →

 The primary goal of the Basic Shelter Kit was to design the minimum number of components that could be used to build a variety of shelters for disaster relief operations.
 With this in mind I developed a list of attributes to design towards.